14–15 Oct 2024

 Corresponding

-Partner Events in Poland
+Partner Events in Poland and Germany

 (related to the special focus and cooperation)